Published July 2024. Last updated June 2025.

 - How have we got to this point?

-Topics not identified as a high priority for purposes of evidence review have not been excluded.
+Topics identified as not requiring a full evidence update have not been excluded.
 They will be considered using:

 - existing evidence from the 2013 Dietary Guidelines where the evidence underpinning recommendations is not likely to have changed significantly since their release